 Federal law governing Indian tribes and Indian people.
 Contemporary original tribal source material.
 Three lecture hours a week for one semester.
 LAW 264R, 364R, 464R.
 Reproductive Rights and Justice.
 An analysis of reproductive rights as they are defined by United States law including abortion; voluntary and forced contraception and sterilization; minor's rights and education; public funding; assisted reproduction and surrogacy; the rights of underrepresented groups; and international law.
 Two, three, or four lecture hours a week for one semester.
 Law 179M, 279M, 379M, 479M, 579M, 679M (Topic: Reproductive Rights and Justice) and Law 264R, 364R, 464R may not both be counted.
 LAW 264S, 364S.
 Construction Law.

 Issues in general United States law that affect commercial and industrial construction, with emphasis on significant Texas cases.
 Overview of the construction process, examining roles of various parties, followed by consideration of the legal problems frequently encountered.
 Two or three lecture hours a week for one semester.
 LAW 264T, 364T.
 Construction Litigation.
 Analysis of theories of liability and defense in the area of construction litigation, with emphasis on Texas law.
 Two or three lecture hours a week for one semester.
 LAW 265M, 365M.
 Land-Use Regulation.

 Legal aspects of government programs for controlling land use, emphasizing urban problems.
 Two or three lecture hours a week for one semester.
 LAW 267M, 367M, 467M.
 Estate and Gift Tax.
 Federal gift, estate, and generation-skipping taxes.
 Two, three, or four lecture hours a week for one semester.
 May not be counted by students with credit for Law 256, 356, or 456.
 Prerequisite: Law 289N, 389N, 489N, or 589N.
 LAW 368C.
 Introduction to Mexican Law.

 A general study of the Mexican legal system, including public, social, and private law.
 Three lecture hours a week for one semester.
 LAW 268N, 368N, 468N.
 Employment Discrimination Law.
 Issues related to the elimination of discrimination and the promotion of equality in employment.
 Two, three, or four lecture hours a week for one semester.
 LAW 269, 369, 469.
 Insurance.

 Solicitation and sale of insurance; persons and interests protected by insurance; selection and control of risks; disposition of claims.
 Two, three, or four lecture hours a week for one semester.
 LAW 269P, 369P.
 Texas Insurance Litigation.
 Detailed review of consumers' rights and remedies in insurance litigation.
 Emphasis on practical applications of substantive law, including actionable conduct, statutory and common law theories, standing, persons and entities that may be liable, remedies, defenses, presuit considerations, pleadings, discovery, trial practice, and ethics.
 Two or three lecture hours a week for one semester.

-LAW 270J, 370J.
+LAW 270F, 370F.
 Criminal Defense, Advanced.
 The basics of criminal defense, from a practical perspective.
-Two or three lecture hours a week for one semester.
-Some sections are offered on the pass/fail basis only.
+For each semester hour of credit earned, one lecture hour a week for one semester.
+Law 270F, 370F and 270J, 370J may not both be counted.
+Offered on the credit/no credit basis only.
+LAW 270J.
+370J.
+Criminal Defense, Advanced.
+The basics of criminal defense, from a practical perspective.
+For each semester hour of credit earned, one lecture hour a week for one semester.
+Law 270F, 370F and 270J, 370J may not both be counted.
 LAW 270M, 370M.
 Criminal Procedure: Prosecution.
 The litigation of a criminal case, from the defendant's initial appearance in court through pretrial matters and the trial itself.
 Two or three lecture hours a week for one semester.
 LAW 370R.
 Torts, Advanced.

 Issues that arise in a sophisticated tort practice.
 Personal injury litigation is considered from both the plaintiff's and the defense's viewpoint.
 Three lecture hours a week for one semester.
 LAW 370S.
 Commercial Torts.